zaidrehman118-rgb/ads-automation-dashboard/README.md

-# ads-automation-dashboard
+# AI Marketing Tool
-This project is focused on building AI-powered tools for eCommerce growth, including ad performance analysis and automation.
+This project is focused on building AI-powered tools for eCommerce growth.
+It will help analyze ad performance, improve campaigns, and automate marketing decisions using cloud AI.